Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 In addition to being excellent hunters and adaptable survivors, Green Herons are also extremely important contributors to the food chain within local ecosystems.

-Providing crucial nutrients for larger wildlife, such as birds of prey who hunt these small predators, as well as some plant species that may feed off of organic matter derived from their waste product(s).
+They provide crucial nutrients for larger wildlife, such as birds of prey that hunt these small predators, and some plant species that may feed off of organic matter derived from their waste product(s).

-These noble types of herons in Alabama should remind us all why conservation efforts are so important today.
+Alabama’s noble types of herons should remind us why conservation efforts are so important today.

 Not only do they provide invaluable services to maintain environmental balance, but observing such smart behavior first-hand can foster a greater appreciation (and respect) for our natural surroundings!